Overview

 -

 No clear domain boundaries.
-If your types are deeply intertwined and nearly every query touches every part of the schema, splitting into subgraphs will create more cross-service calls than it eliminates.
-Federation works best when subgraphs are relatively self-contained.
+If your types are deeply intertwined and most queries touch most of the schema, splitting into many services can create more cross-service calls than it removes.
+Fusion works best when services are relatively self-contained and have clear data contracts.

 -

-The cost of premature federation is real: more services to deploy, more infrastructure to monitor, harder debugging when something goes wrong.
+The cost of premature distribution is real: more services to deploy, more infrastructure to monitor, and harder debugging when something goes wrong.
 Start simple, and add Fusion when the pain of a monolith outweighs the cost of distribution.

 Migrating from a Monolith

-Add subgraphs incrementally.
-When a new team or a new domain needs its own service, create a second subgraph.
-The new subgraph can extend types from the original server using entity stubs.
-Composition merges both schemas.
-The gateway handles cross-subgraph queries automatically.
-Your original server does not change.
+Add services incrementally.
+When a new team or domain needs its own service, add another subgraph.
+The new service can extend types from the original service with entity stubs where needed.
+Composition merges both source schemas, and the gateway handles cross-service execution automatically.
+Your original service does not need a rewrite.

 Clients see no difference.
-Whether you have one subgraph or ten, the composite schema looks the same to clients.
-You can split your monolith over weeks or months without ever breaking the client contract.
+Whether you have one subgraph or ten, clients still call one endpoint and keep the same query surface.
+You can split your monolith over weeks or months without breaking the client contract.

-The key insight: federation is not a rewrite.
+The key insight: this is not a rewrite.
 It is a gradual process.
-You move types and fields to new subgraphs one at a time, and the gateway smooths over the transition.
+You move types and fields to new services over time, and the gateway smooths over the transition.

 Next Steps